 MUSIC DIRECTOR & ASSISTANT CONDUCTOR

-Since it’s early days the VPO has been honoured to work with a number of talented and dedicated Music Directors.
+The VPO has been honoured to work with a number of talented and dedicated Music Directors.
 In 1965, Leonard Camplin was appointed Music Director and worked with the orchestra until 1972.
 In the years that followed the VPO had several conductors, notably Jerry Domer who directed the ensemble between 1976-1993.
-During this time, the VPO established a solid repertoire and presented 4-5 concerts each year.
+During this time, the VPO established a solid repertoire of 4-5 concerts each year.

-After 2001, the search for a new conductor revealed an impressive range of talent.
-Filling the position was Juan Castelao who conducted the VPO from 2003-2006.
+After 2002, the search for a new conductor revealed an impressive range of talent.
+Juan Castelao conducted the VPO from 2003-2006.
 In 2007, Jin Zhang became the new Music Director and he continues to lead the orchestra in exciting and challenging programs today.

 The orchestra has had many exciting partnerships with community choirs, dance studios, universities and colleges, non-profit organizations, and other orchestras in the Greater Vancouver area.
 From 1998-2004 the VPO collaborated with the UBC Opera Program to mount a fully staged opera each year at the Chan Centre.
 We partnered with the Jubilate Chamber Choir for performances in 2008 and 2010.
 In 2011, VPO began an ongoing partnership with the Capilano University Singers to perform full choral works such as opera choruses, Mozart’s Mass in C, the Brahms Requiem, and Orff’s Carmina Burana.
 In 2014, the VPO joined the Music Without Borders Society to provide an opportunity for aspiring musicians to play with a full symphony orchestra.